Bacon-labs/peakdefi-contracts/eth/scripts/README.md

 ### Things to do after

-The deployer account now has ownership of `BetokenFund`, which gives admin rights.
+The deployer account now has ownership of `PeakDeFiFund`, which gives admin rights.
 Transfer the ownership to your desired account.